devZiyad/UniPoolBackend/docs/API_DOCUMENTATION.md

 **Path Parameters:**
 - `bookingId` (required): Booking ID

+**Notes:**
+- Riders can cancel their own bookings
+- Drivers can cancel bookings on their rides
+- Seats are only returned to the ride if the booking was previously `CONFIRMED`
+- Pending bookings can be cancelled without affecting seat availability

 **Response:** `200 OK` (empty body)

 **Status Codes:**
 - `200 OK` - Booking cancelled
+- `400 Bad Request` - Booking is already cancelled or completed
 - `403 Forbidden` - Not authorized to cancel this booking
 - `404 Not Found` - Booking not found